General Scholarship Policies

 Accepting Scholarship Awards

-Students awarded a scholarship for their program of choice must accept their scholarship
+- Students awarded a scholarship for their program of choice must accept their scholarship award offer.

 Post Program Reflection